 f.
-If any portion of Financial Security One, Financial Security Two, Financial Security Three, or Financial Security provided in lieu of Site Control for the Generating Facility’s tie line is retained by Transmission Provider due to harm caused to an equally- or lower-queued Interconnection Request within the actively studied clusters, it shall be applied toward the increased cost of designing, procuring, and constructing any Network Upgrades assigned to an Interconnection Customer as a result of the withdrawal.
+If any portion of Financial Security One, Financial Security Two, Financial Security Three, or Financial Security provided in lieu of Site Control for the Generating Facility’s tie line is retained by Transmission Provider due to harm caused to an equally- or lower-queued Interconnection Request within the actively studied clusters or lower-queued Priority Requests, it shall be applied toward the increased cost of designing, procuring, and constructing any Network Upgrades assigned to an Interconnection Customer as a result of the withdrawal.
 Any remaining funds shall be refunded to the Interconnection Customer with accrued interest calculated from the date of the receipt of the Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line to the date of the refund, if any.
 The refund will be made after the completion of any necessary Interconnection Studies needed to determine the adverse impact to other Interconnection Requests.

 g.
 Following the execution of a GIA or the filing of an unexecuted GIA at the Commission, Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line shall be applied in accordance with Article 11.6 of the GIA.
 Any remaining funds shall be refunded to the Interconnection Customer in accordance with the terms of the GIA.

+h.
+If a Priority Request is withdrawn after the start of the PSIS, Financial Security One and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be forfeited to the extent that lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal.
+If the Transmission Provider determines that no lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased upgrade costs as a result of the withdrawal, Financial Security One and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be refunded with accrued interest, if any.

 Section 9.
 Affected System Study